 - Toll-free numbers

-When evaluating these options, it is important to keep in mind the amount of speed, deliverability, reliability, and credibility you need as each one comes with a different cost and has its own unique approval and provisioning process.
-Here is everything you need to know about short code, 10DLC, and toll-free sender IDs to ensure you make the best decision for your business.
+Here is everything you need to know about long codes, short codes, and toll-free sender IDs to ensure you make the best decision for your business.

 What is a Long Code?